Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

 The well-known special case of problem \eqref{unc-prob} with $\nabla f$ being \emph{Lipschitz} continuous on $\cl(\dom(P))$ or $\rr^n$ has been extensively studied in the literature.
-In particular, accelerated proximal gradient methods \cite{BecTeb09,Nest13} and their variants \cite{FeRiTa15,LiLuXi14,Tse08} were proposed for solving it.
+In particular, accelerated proximal gradient (APG) methods \cite{BecTeb09,Nest13} and their variants \cite{FeRiTa15,LiLuXi14,Tse08} were proposed for solving it.
 From theoretical perspective, these methods enjoy an optimal iteration complexity of $\cO(\varepsilon^{-1/2})$ for finding an $\varepsilon$-gap solution of \eqref{unc-prob}, namely, a point $x$ satisfying $F(x)-F^* \leq\varepsilon$.
 However, since $F^*$ is typically unknown, there is a lack of a verifiable termination criterion for them to find an $\varepsilon$-gap solution of \eqref{unc-prob} in general.
 To overcome this issue, a nearly optimal proximal gradient method was recently proposed in \cite{ito2021nearly} for solving such a special case of \eqref{unc-prob}.
 This method is equipped with a verifiable termination criterion based on the norm of a gradient mapping of \eqref{unc-prob} and enjoys an iteration complexity of $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-norm solution of \eqref{unc-prob}, namely, a point at which the norm of a gradient mapping of \eqref{unc-prob} is no more than $\varepsilon$.
-It shall be mentioned that these methods \cite{BecTeb09,FeRiTa15,ito2021nearly,LiLuXi14,Nest13,Tse08} and their analysis rely on \emph{Lipschitz} continuity of $\nabla f$ on $\cl(\dom(P))$ or $\rr^n$ and they are generally not applicable to \eqref{unc-prob} when $\nabla f$ is merely \emph{locally Lipschitz} continuous on $\cl(\dom(P))$.
+It shall be mentioned that these methods \cite{BecTeb09,FeRiTa15,ito2021nearly,LiLuXi14,Nest13,Tse08} and their analysis rely on the \emph{Lipschitz} continuity of $\nabla f$ on $\cl(\dom(P))$ or $\rr^n$.
+Indeed, they require either an explicitly known global Lipschitz constant of $\nabla f$ \cite{FeRiTa15,LiLuXi14,Tse08} or an estimated one obtained by a backtracking line search scheme \cite{BecTeb09,ito2021nearly,Nest13}.
+When $\nabla f$ is merely locally Lipschitz continuous, a global Lipschitz constant of $\nabla f$ clearly does not exist and also the sequence of estimated Lipschitz constants in \cite{BecTeb09,ito2021nearly,Nest13} can blow up because the solution sequence is possibly unbounded.
+If the latter case occurs, the methods may not converge and the complexity analysis of the methods in \cite{BecTeb09,ito2021nearly,Nest13} will no longer hold.
+As a result, these methods are not applicable to \eqref{unc-prob} or lack complexity guarantees in general when $\nabla f$ is merely \emph{locally Lipschitz} continuous on $\cl(\dom(P))$.